-In the high of the summer the market empties, and it can be difficult to sell a home, especially if it is a family home.
-During school holidays many families, as entertaining the kids leaves little time for house hunting - plus everyone else goes away on holiday.
+In the height of the summer the market empties, and it can be difficult to sell a home, especially if it is a family home.
+During school holidays many families are focussed on entertaining the family leaving little time for house hunting - plus people are often away on holiday.

-But one has to be careful not to miss on the buyers looking to move, or especially relocate before the new school year.
+But be careful not to miss on the buyers looking to move, or especially relocate before the new school year.
 That’s when we see a slight increase in searches for houses for sale during August.

 Selling your home during the autumn months really depends on your property.